 But I should say that the Americas are far away from France!

-In my real life, we eat “local” and French as far as possible (we’re a member of community supported agriculture association) and for a while now, I try to apply this principle to yarn purchase preferring European yarns.
+In my real life, we eat “local” and French as much as possible (we’re a member of community supported agriculture association) and for a while now, I try to apply this principle to yarn purchase preferring European yarns.

 And last week, I bought a very local yarn, which couldn’t be more local.